Satya24242/Reminders-/README.md

 # Reminders
-this is a simple angular projects to keep track of the the reminders with respective duedates
+this is a simple angular project to keep track of all the reminders with respective their duedates